Zyadzhrani/Driver-Distraction-Detection-system/README.md

 # 🚗 Driver Distraction Detection System

-A real-time embedded system for detecting driver distractions using computer vision and deep learning on the Jetson Nano 4GB.
-This project was developed as part of the EE 499 Senior Design Project at King Abdulaziz University.
+This project presents a real-time embedded system designed to detect driver distractions using advanced computer vision and deep learning techniques.
+Leveraging the NVIDIA Jetson Nano 4GB, the system continuously monitors the driver's behavior through an RGB-IR camera and identifies key distraction types such as mobile phone usage, talking to passengers, and improper hand placement on the steering wheel.
+The solution combines efficient object detection with GPIO-based feedback mechanisms, making it suitable for real-world deployment in vehicles.
 ## 👨‍💻 Team Members
-- Jawad Maimani – 2136574
+- Zyad Alzahrani
-- Zyad Alzahrani – 2138321
+- Jawad Maimani
-- Abdullah Alghamdi – 2136513
+- Abdullah Alghamdi

 ## 📘 Project Overview
 Driver distraction is a major cause of road accidents.
 Our system detects four critical types of distractions: